wojciechkrukar/OpenCV/README.md

 # Rectangle Detector

-This repository is contain small projects.

-It focused on OpenCV and image processing
+The focus of this repository is OpenCV and image processing projects